matthiasmeissen/sound-generator/README.md

 # Teensynth

-A synthesiser with a teensy microcontroller to learn about electronics and hardware
+A synthesizer with a teensy microcontroller to learn about electronics and hardware